 To participate in the Pasteur - Paris University International Doctoral program, a host laboratory must be affiliated with a Doctoral School of one of the three partner Universities of the program: Université de Paris, Sorbonne Université, and Université Paris Saclay.

 Can an advisor that already has a Ph.D. student in the program present another candidate for the following application period?

-No advisor may have more than one Ph.D. student in the program.
+No advisor may have more than one Ph.D. student within the program.

-What information should be contained in the host laboratory recommendation letter?
+What information should be contained in the host laboratory introduction letter?

 Following the interview, when will I be notified of acceptance into the Ph.D. program?